arianitu/sql-stress/README.md

     randString(minStringLength, maxStringLength)

 ### Property: iterations (Integer)
    The number of times to run the query.
 If you use functions inside values, they're computed for each iteration.
+Iterations are run in parallel if possible (sql-stress has a worker command line option)